-D. Communication
+D. Accessibility

-Contractor shall be reasonably available and accessible via email or telephone during USAC's normal business hours, Monday through Friday (9:00AM-6:00PM ET).
-When necessary, communication may be made outside of these hours to ensure the progress of the Contract is not impeded.
+Key Personnel must be accessible via telephone or email during USAC's normal business hours, Monday through Friday (9:00AM-6:00PM ET).

-13. TRAVEL
+12. TRAVEL

-Contractor Staff may be required to travel to USAC for training and to Carrier select locations to perform on-site fieldwork.
-In accordance with the terms and conditions of the contract and USAC's Travel Expense Policy, USAC will reimburse Contractor for necessary and reasonable travel expenses incurred in performance of this request for Services.
-USAC is not obligated to make any payments to Contractor, including labor charges and/or reimbursement of travel expenses, in excess of the "Task Order Ceiling Price" set forth in each task order issued under the Contract.
+Contractor Staff may be required to travel to USAC to perform Services under the Contract.
+In accordance with the terms and conditions of the Contract and USAC's Travel Expense Policy (see Attachment 4), USAC will reimburse Contractor for necessary and reasonable travel expenses incurred in performance of this request for Services.
+The travel expenses will be included in the not-to-exceed value of the Contract.